crowds-cure/cancer/README.md

 This viewer expected that each time we request for the *mock.json* file we have a different set of DICOM files to evaluate.

 # What is missing?
 * The login/logout features are mocked.
-We have in place a dumb feature to just have the feel of a login being done;
+We have in place a dumb feature to just have the feel of a login being done.
+Any email and password will suffice for now;
 * Submitting measurements is mocked too.
 This is also another simple code to just mock the feel of submitting the measurements;
 * A better way to define which server will provide our DICOMs;
 * Tests.